 Grading modern proof coins is done quite differently than business strike coins and classic proof coins.
 Modern proof coins are usually defined as coins made after the early 1960s.
-This is mainly due to the fact that United States coin composition changed in 1965 and modern minting technology was being developed in the 1960s and 1970s.
-This led to significant improvements in the quality of proof coins produced by The United States Mint.
+This classification is mainly because United States coin composition changed in 1965 and The United States Mint was developing modern minting technology in the 1960s and 1970s.
+These new developments led to significant improvements in the quality of proof coins produced by The United States Mint.

-Most modern proof coins made over the last 25 to 30 years grade between PR-68 and PR-70.
+Most modern proof coins made over the last 25 to 30 years will almost always grade between PR-68 and PR-70.
 More recently, at least 95% of modern proof coins grade PR-69 or better.
-The differences between these two grades are very small and requires proper magnification to see any defects that will only appear under very precise lighting conditions.
+The differences between these two grades are minimal and require proper magnification to see any defects that will only appear under specific lighting conditions.
 Most commonly the difference between PR-69 and PR-70 is "eye appeal."
 Eye appeal is the overall appearance of the coin taking into account all aspects of the visual appearance of the coin.

 01 of 05